maplibre/maplibre-native/design-proposals/2022-10-27-rendering-modularization.md

 #### Required Changes

 These are contingent on what we may have made worse and why.
-Opportunties to improve that specific situation will be strategic and hard to pin down at this point.
+Opportunities to improve that specific situation will be strategic and hard to pin down at this point.
 A lot depends on why the toolkit is bigger, slower, etc...
 So this is speculation right now.

 It depends on the other changes, but let's break it down by type.
 - Is the toolkit slower to render?
 Look at the frame logic and do more up front or on other threads.